 Central Park contains a variety of landscapes—from meadows to woodlands to gardens—and lawns are an important part of the mix.
 Grass releases oxygen, stabilizes soil, absorbs water from storms, and keeps the air cool.
 On a hot day, an area covered in natural grass can be 20 degrees cooler than a landscape covered in bare soil and 30 degrees cooler than asphalt, according to the Ohio State University Extension.

-With spring here, the Central Park Conservancy is ready to open the Park’s lawns again.
+Each spring, the Central Park Conservancy reopens the Park’s lawns to the public.
 To celebrate this beloved warm-weather tradition, we’re sharing what makes the Park’s lawns so special, how the Conservancy cares for them, and tips for your next day of sun-drenched lounging.